 How to Handle Abandoned Work Items to Preserve the Stability of Your Delivery System

-Are you aware of the impact that abandoned work has on the predictability of your system and your overall performance?
-This is a hugely neglected topic, that actually has great potential to introduce opportunities for improvement in your working practices.
+Discarded work has a massive impact on the predictability of your system and your overall performance.
+Even though this is a hugely neglected topic, it actually has great potential to introduce opportunities for improvement in your working practices.

 I’ve never been skydiving and I probably never will.
 In my honest opinion, you must be genuinely insane to take a parachute backpack, hop onto an airplane, fly up to 10,000 feet and jump out into the sky.

 Once you jump out of that airplane (apart from proving that you’re out of your mind), something very important happens.
 You commit to falling back down to the ground.
 Up until the moment you leave that plane, you had every chance to give up.
 Jumping into the sky is the actual second that you commit to getting back down to the earth.